Montgomery County Slip & Fall Accident Attorneys

 • Speak to a trusted Montgomery County slip-and-fall accident attorney immediately.

-What Evidence is Needed to Prove Negligence in Slip and Fall Cases?
+What Evidence Is Needed to Prove Negligence in Slip-And-Fall Cases?

 When pursuing a premises liability lawsuit as the victim, you carry the burden of proof, meaning you have to show evidence of the defendant’s negligence and how that negligence caused your injuries.
 Therefore, the following four elements must be established to show that the defendant’s negligence is what brought you harm: